 Master of Education (M.Ed.).
 To obtain the M.Ed., students must successfully complete the university requirements for a graduate degree, the College of Education's foundation requirements, and the requirements in one emphasis/focus area under a degree program (educational leadership, educational technology, higher education, instruction and curriculum, literacy studies, school counseling, and special education).

 Emphasis areas for the M.Ed. in higher education include adult and higher education and college student affairs leadership.

-Emphasis areas for theM.Ed. in instruction and curriculum include advanced content specialization (advanced content specialization also offers subject matter concentrations in biology, English, history, mathematics, physics or science), early childhood education, educational differentiation, elementary education, and secondary level education.
+Emphasis areas for theM.Ed. in instruction and curriculum include advanced content specialization with a concentration in science, early childhood education, educational differentiation, elementary education, and secondary level education.